HOW TO USE

 Step 1

-• About 10-20% of people start bleeding before the next step, so keep some pads with you just in case.
-Even if you bleed and think you have passed the pregnancy, it is important to continue with the misoprostol.
+• About 10-20% of people start bleeding before the next step, so having pads available can be helpful.
+Even if there is bleeding and it seems that the pregnancy has passed, it is important to continue with the misoprostol.

-If you have an IUD in place, it may need to be removed before a medication abortion.
+An IUD may need to be removed before a medication abortion.

 Bleeding disorders